-- 1. Open and latch the top rear cover. - 2.
-Set all power supply circuit breakers except ACCESS MOTOR and DETENT to ON. - 3.
+- 2. Connect the disk drive power cords.
+Set all power supply circuit breakers, except ACCESS MOTOR and DETENT, to ON. - 3.
 Install a disk pack.
 Pull upward on the rear cover interlock switch.
-Turn the Microswitch Actuation Adjust (Figure 6-14) counterclockwise until is is completely clear of the microswitch actuating arm. - 4.
+Turn the Microswitch actuation adjust (Figure 6-14) counterclockwise until it is completely clear of the Microswitch actuating arm. - 4.
 Press (to light) the START switch.
-The Access Ready indicator should not be lighted. - 5.
+The Unit indicator should not be lighted. - 5.
 With the detent pawl disengaged from the detent gear, manually push the carriage forward while observing the head latch cam and arm.
 Stop moving the carriage as soon as the cam and arm become latched. - 6.
-Remove the disk storage drive front panel.
-Ground an oscilloscope at the maintenance panel GROUND jack.
-Connect the oscilloscope probe to logic chassis test point A28C.
-The oscilloscope should indicate a voltage level of -3.0 vdc.
-Adjust the Microswitch Actuation Adjustment until the voltage level changes to -0.5 vdc, then turn the actuation adjustment an additional three-quarter turn.
-Tighten the adjustment setscrew locking nut.
-Disconnect the oscilloscope. - 7.
-When the heads are latched, surface A (Figure 6-14) of the head latch must be vertical and the solenoid armature should be fully retracted.
-If this requirement is not met, loosen the two screws securing the solenoid to the bracket, and reposition.
+The disk drive Unit Number indicator should not be lighted.
+Adjust the Microswitch actuation adjust until the Unit Number indicator lights, and then turn the actuation adjust an additional three-quarters turn.
+Tighten the adjust setscrew locking nut.